virtualex-itv/chocolatey-packages/README.md

 ### Folder Structure

 * automatic - where automatic packaging and packages are kept.
-These are packages that are automatically maintained using [AU](https://chocolatey.org/packages/au).
+These are packages that are automatically maintained using [AU](https://community.chocolatey.org/packages/au).
+* deprecated - where packages that are deprecated are kept.
 * icons - Where you keep icon files for the packages.
 This is done to reduce issues when packages themselves move around.
 * manual - where packages that are not automatic are kept.
-* setup - items for prepping the system to ensure for auto packaging.
+* retired - where packages that are retired are kept.

 For setting up your own automatic package repository, please see [Automatic Packaging](https://chocolatey.org/docs/automatic-packages)